 Heather Braun - Founder and Creative Director

 As a kid, Heather loved to wrap gifts.
 Not content to just wrap the gifts she was giving, she would beg everyone in her family to let her wrap their gifts too.
 For her it was about playing with paper and ribbons – layering, combining, folding.
-Unfortunately, gift-wrapping is neither a major nor a profession, so she was forced to pursue other fields of study – First a degree in Landscape Architecture, then Communication Design.
-After being given a small letterpress machine by a friend, Heather realized that many of her obsessions (origami, the texture of things like chestnuts, tide pools, the intricacies of flower petals...) suggested that letterpress might just be her calling.
+Unfortunately, gift-wrapping is neither a major nor a profession, so she was forced to pursue other fields of study – First a degree in Landscape Architecture from the University of Guelph, then Communication Design from Emily Carr University of Art + Design.
+After being given a small letterpress machine by a friend, Heather realized that many of her obsessions (textures of the natural world like chestnuts, tide pools, and the intricate details of flowers and vegetation...) suggested that letterpress might just be her calling.
 And so Porchlight Press was born.

 Dave Dawson - Printer